Contents:

 Code Preparations

-Prepare the code file
+Preparing code file

-.
-In the root directory of the project folder, create a directory src/main/java/
+2. In the root directory of the project folder, create a directory src/main/java/ as the directory where the package is stored.

-package directory in the created directory and then create a Hello.java
+3. Create an example package directory in the created directory and then create a Hello.java file in the package directory.
+The final directory structure is formed as follows:

-Enter the code content in the Hello.java
+4. Enter the following code content in the Hello.java file:

 package example;